rossta/rossta.github.com/source/blog/2015-11-18-what-is-enumerator.html.md

 Ruby's core collection classes like Array and Hash and provides a bunch of methods for traversal, searching and sorting, and that we can can introduce it to plain old ruby classes through inclusion and implementing the `#each` method.
-Check out this [dated - yet reliable - Enumerable primer](http://ruby.bastardsbook.com/chapters/enumerables/) if you'd like a refresher.
+Check out this [Enumerable primer](http://ruby.bastardsbook.com/chapters/enumerables/) if you'd like a refresher.

-[Enumerator](http://ruby-doc.org/core-2.2.0/Enumerator.html) is like `Enumerable's` kid sister; while `Enumerable` is getting all the attention, `Enumerator`, having borrowed many traits of her sibling, can do lots of amazing things in her own way and really should get more credit.
+[Enumerator](http://ruby-doc.org/core-2.2.0/Enumerator.html) is like `Enumerable's` kid sister; while `Enumerable` is getting all the attention, `Enumerator` should get more credit for doing amazing things in her own way.
 Well, it's time you took notice, Ma.

-So what exactly is `Enumerator`?.
+So what exactly is `Enumerator`?
 For one, it's a class.
 You can instantiate an instance of `Enumerator` by calling certain `Enumerable` instance methods, like `Array#each`, without a block:

 ```ruby